Andrea-Leonardi/BusinessAnalyticsProjectWork/reports/project_code_guide.md

 - `EarningsYield`
 - `EarningsYield_TTM`

+Lagged output columns:

+- Market-based variables also receive weekly lags:
+  - `_L1W`
+  - `_L2W`
+- Fundamental variables also receive quarterly lags:
+  - `_L1Q`
+  - `_L2Q`

+Why the lag design is split:

+- `BookToMarket`, `MarketCap`, `FreeCashFlowYield`, `FreeCashFlowYield_TTM`, `EarningsYield`, and `EarningsYield_TTM` can move every week because they depend on market cap
+- Their lagged versions are therefore computed as one-week and two-week shifts
+- The other accounting ratios move only when a new quarterly statement becomes public
+- Their lagged versions are therefore computed on the statement timeline first, then carried forward on the weekly calendar

 Important distinction:

 - Most accounting ratios are stepwise and change only when a new quarterly statement becomes public
 - `BookToMarket`, `FreeCashFlowYield`, and `EarningsYield` can also move between statements because they depend on market cap

+About `QuarterlyReleased`:

+- This is a binary weekly flag
+- It is equal to `1` when a newly downloaded quarterly FMP observation is mapped to that week
+- It is equal to `0` in all the other weeks
+- Weeks filled only by forward fill remain `0`

 ## `src/5.FMP_dataAnalysis.py`